Sakunth Kumar Updated On: 27 Dec, 2019 15:31 IST

 Personal Interview: The objective of organising a personal interview is to analyse the responses of a candidate, their interpersonal, soft skills, confidence, and thought clarity.
 The interviewer can ask questions based on the details you filled in Annexure and other information based on the academic qualifications of the candidates.

 While some of the Participating Institutes that Accept MAT Scores may conduct only two rounds of the admission process, some might conduct all the three rounds.
-An increasing number of institutes that accept MAT scores have observed it is easy to judge a candidate's writing skills and thought process through WAT.
+An increasing number of institutes that accept MAT scores have observed it is easy to judge a candidate's writing skills and thought the process through WAT.
 The Written Ability Test (WAT) is being given preference over GD to ensure that all candidates are at the same level playing field and that soft-spoken candidates also get a fair chance.

 The selection process of MAT differs from B-School to B-School.
 Generally, after the candidate has taken the entrance test, a merit list is issued by the colleges and accordingly, the candidates are called for the next step of the admission process.
 This includes group discussion and personal interview.